Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 Our slab pier system can permanently repair your floor -- warrantied!
 Call us for a free concrete slab floor repair quote today!

-We serve Rochester, Bangor, Portland, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Saco, Brunswick, Westbrook, Scarborough, Gorham, Windham, Sanford, and many nearby areas in Maine.
+We serve Rochester, Bangor, Portland, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Saco, Brunswick, Westbrook, Scarborough, Yarmouth, Windham, Sanford, and many nearby areas in Maine.

 There are two types of slab piers: push-type slab piers and helical slab piers.
 Both foundation repair products can be effective, and selecting one over the other depends on your unique situation and the preferences of the contractor who is installing them.
 Both types of slab piers use small installation equipment, so installations can be completed in tight-access areas such as bathrooms or laundry rooms.